research-software-directory/RSD-as-a-service/README.md

 ## Developing the frontend

 You can run frontend in development mode as docker a service (called frontend-dev) that enables hot reloading.
 By default this frontend-dev service will not be started automatically.
+For more detailed instructions see [frontend/README.md](frontend/README.md).

 ```
 # Run frontend development using docker at http://localhost:3000
 make dev-frontend-docker
 # OR use docker-compose directly
-docker-compose up --scale frontend=0 --scale nginx=0 --scale scrapers=0 --scale frontend-dev=1 --scale nginx-dev=1
+docker-compose up --scale frontend=0 --scale scrapers=0 --scale frontend-dev=1
 ```

 It is possible to directly run the frontend too (without using a docker container).
 You must then have NodeJS installed, preferably v18.